nginxinc/nginx-basics-workshops/labs/lab4/readme.md

     Save your file.
 Test and Reload NGINX.

 1. Test your new log format.
 Docker Exec into your nginx-oss container.
-Cat or Tail the /var/log/nginx/cafe.example.com.log Access log file, and you will see the new Extended Log Format.
+Tail the /var/log/nginx/cafe.example.com.log Access log file, and you will see the new Extended Log Format.

     ```bash
-    nginx-oss $ tail -f /var/log/nginx/cafe.example.com.log
+    tail -f /var/log/nginx/cafe.example.com.log

     ```